markshapiro/graphql-db-projection/README.md

 ```

 ## Custom Projections
-If the graphql field is called differently in db or you need multiple fields form db to resolve it,
+If the graphql field is called differently in db or you need multiple fields from db to resolve it,
 <br/>then you can provide `projection` parameter, either string or array of strings, or empty array if you want to ignore it:
 ```js
 // ...